Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 It is possible your cat may have an underactive thyroid or other health problem that makes it harder to lose weight.

 To lose weight, your cat must eat a calorie deficit.
-That means eating fewer calories than they burn.

 Use a Nutrition Calculator to work out how many calories to feed your cat for weight loss.